The Princess and the Pea: Plot

 The story tells of a prince who wants to marry a princess but is having difficulty finding a suitable wife.
-Something is always wrong with those he meets and he cannot be certain they are real princesses because they have bad table manners or they are not his type.
-One stormy night, a young woman drenched with rain seeks shelter in the prince's castle.
-She claims to be a princess, but no one believes her because of the way she looks.
-The prince's mother decides to test their unexpected guest by placing a pea in the bed she is offered for the night, covered by twenty mattresses and twenty eider-down beds on top of the mattresses.
+He meets many princesses, but is never sure that they are real (rigtig) princesses—until one stormy night, when a mysterious young woman drenched with rain seeks shelter in the prince's castle.
+She claims to be a princess, but the prince's mother, the queen, has doubts.
+She decides to test their unexpected guest by placing a hard uncooked pea in the bed she is offered for the night, covered by twenty mattresses and twenty featherbeds.

-In the morning, the princess tells her hosts that she endured a sleepless night, kept awake by something hard in the bed that she is certain has bruised her.
-With the proof of her bruised back, the princess passes the test and the prince rejoices happily, for only a real princess would have the sensitivity to feel a pea through such a quantity of bedding.
-The two are happily married, and the story ends with the pea being placed in a museum, where, according to the story, it can still be seen today unless someone has stolen it.
+In the morning, the mysterious woman tells her hosts that she endured a rather restless night, kept awake by something in the bed that made her feel uncomfortable.
+The prince's family realizes that she is a princess after all, since only a true princess could be so delicate.
+The prince and the princess are happily married, and the story ends with the pea being placed in a museum, where it might still remain.

 Commentaries

-Researcher Jack Zipes said that Andersen, during his lifetime, "was obliged to act as a dominated subject within the dominant social circles despite his fame and recognition as a writer"; Andersen, therefore, developed a feared and loved the view of the aristocracy.
-Others have said that Andersen constantly felt as though he did not belong, and longed to be a part of the upper class.
+Researcher Jack Zipes said that Andersen, during his lifetime, "was obliged to act as a dominated subject within the dominant social circles despite his fame and recognition as a writer."
+He therefore had a mixed opinion of the upper classes, at the same time aspiring to them and scorning them.
+According to Zipes and other writers, this tendency found expression in Andersen's stories, where people like the princess undergo ordeals to prove their virtuousness.

 While a 1905 article in the American Journal of Education recommended the story for children aged 8–10, "The Princess and the Pea" was not uniformly well received by critics.
 Toksvig wrote in 1934, "[the story] seems to the reviewer not only indelicate but indefensible, in so far as the child might absorb the false idea that great ladies must always be so terribly thin-skinned."

-“The Princess and the Pea” spurred on positive criticism, as well.
+"The Princess and the Pea" spurred on positive criticism, as well.
 In fact, critic Paul Hazard pointed out the realistic aspects of the fairy tale that make it easily relatable to all people.
 He believed that "the world Andersen witnessed—which encompassed sorrow, death, evil and man's follies—is reflected in his tales," and most evidently in "The Princess and the Pea."
 Another scholar, Niels Kofoed, noticed that “since they involve everyday-life themes of love, death, nature, injustice, suffering and poverty, they appeal to all races, ideologies, classes and genders.”
 Moreover, Celia Catlett Anderson realized that one of the things that makes this story so appealing and relatable is that optimism prevails over pessimism, especially for the main character of the princess.
 This inspires hope in the readers for their own futures and strength within themselves.